KostasEreksonas/tp-link-tl-wr841n-security-analysis/README.md

 The router is recognized as a `general purpose` device and is running a `Linux 2.6` operating system with likely version ranging from `2.6.17` to `2.6.36`.

 # Known exploits
 In this section I will gather information about known exploits, published in ***Common Vulnerabilities and Exposures (CVE)*** lists.
-For this purpose I plan to use [cve.mitre.org](https://cve.mitre.org/cve/) webpage.
+For finding this information I plan to use [cve.mitre.org](https://cve.mitre.org/cve/) and [National Vulnerability Database (NVD)](https://nvd.nist.gov/vuln) webpages.
 First I will check for publicly disclosed vulnerabilities found within the software detected during port scan of the router.

 1. Dropbear sshd 2012.55:
 	* CVE-2013-4421 - The buf_decompress function in packet.c in Dropbear SSH Server before 2013.59 allows remote attackers to cause a denial of service (memory consumption) via a compressed packet that has a large size when it is decompressed.